grafana/vectorapi/README.md

 ## Getting started

-To get started with the Vector API, run:
+To get started with the VectorAPI, run:

 ```sh
 make up